 In the weeks since Karl Lagerfeld’s death, at 85, dozens of models have been sharing their memories of the late creative director of Chanel and Fendi (and all-around icon).
 Few, however, have stood out as much as those of Alton Mason, the 20-year-old Jamaican-Ghanaian model whom the designer befriended in the months before his death.
-Not only did Lagerfeld photograph Mason for his namesake label’s spring 2019 campaign, but he also gave Mason the opportunity to make history as the first black male model to walk a Chanel show, 108 years after the house was founded.
+Not only did Lagerfeld photograph Mason for his namesake label’s spring 2019 campaign, but he also cast Mason in Chanel’s 2018 Métier d’art show—making him the first Black male model to walk the house’s runway in the 108 years since it was founded.

 Mason made his modeling debut at Yeezy Season Three, in 2016, though he’d been making waves before that.
-Now, represented by IMG in Paris, Milan, London, Australia, and L.A., Mason has already walked 16 shows so far this year; his favorite was Louis Vuitton, which also tapped him to appear in the house’s spring 2019 men’s campaign.
-He now has just shy of 180,000 followers on Instagram, which is, in fact, where it all started for Mason.
-(That is, after the scout who discovered him on the app was able to convince him it wasn’t a joke.)
-He sheds some light into his process behind the thirst traps that have been racking up nearly 30,000 likes apiece, in his Social Q’s, here.
+Now represented by IMG in Paris, Milan, London, Australia, and L.A., Mason has already walked 16 shows so far this year; his favorite was Louis Vuitton, which also tapped him to appear in the house’s spring 2019 men’s campaign.
+He now has just shy of 180,000 followers on Instagram.
+The app is where it all started for Mason—that is, after the scout who discovered him was able to convince him that the agency’s interest it wasn’t a joke.
+The model sheds some light into the process behind the thirst traps that have been racking up nearly 30,000 likes apiece in his Social Q’s, here.

 Which was your favorite of the looks you wore on the runway this season?

 After choosing the red pill at Alyx, I woke up in an all-black leather suit by Matthew Williams.
 That’s the day I left the Matrix.